DZGoldman/Cubonic/README.md

 # Read Me
 Cubonic is a visual logic puzzle build on the Ruby on Rails stack.
-Users can attempt to solve puzzles, and can also create their own and post them for other's to attempt.
+Users can attempt to solve puzzles, and can also create their own and post them for others to attempt.

 ### Installation Instructions